These temperatures are brutal, and it's only May! But here's something to always

 Though a good car seat can keep your child safe in a crash, it can’t prevent parents from accidentally leaving their children strapped inside.
 In 2016, Texas led the nation

 in the number of hot car infant deaths.

 This alarming trend has gone surprisingly unabated.
-Since 1990, over 600 children have died from overheating in a car.
-Yet it took Congress until June 2017 to introduce the Hot Cars Act that would require all cars to have back seat child detection technology.
+Since 1990, over 900 children have died from overheating in a car.

 Why Do So Many Children Die in Hot Cars?

 First, let’s look at the physiology.
 A child’s body temperature can rise three to five times faster than an adult’s.
 They have far less surface area for the body’s natural cooling system - sweating - and therefore the evaporative process that cools the skin is less effective.A demonstration conducted at the Texas Highway Patrol Office in North Austin